saud-learning-services/course-details/README.md

 Note: this will replace any existing data if you have extracted data before.
 There will also be a number of inputs in terminal to enter.

-**If you've sucessfully run all of the scripts, then you're done!**
+**If you've successfully run all of the scripts, then you're done!**

 You should now see the folders for your course: